mrMorningLemon/DPN-to-WebPPL/README.md

     f.write(synthetic_log)

 ```
 When the PNML file is complex and thus the resulting WebPPL file is complex, the generation of the XES-File can take a while and a initialization warning can appear.
 This can also happen if a huge sample size or simulator step size is chosen.
 Also, it is important to note that in this implementation only traces can be generated, that also reach the final marking.
+The tool will by default output two values: one boolean (`true`, if the WebPPL query has been answered; `false`, otherwise) and one real (probability of answering that query).
 The generated XES file can be opened with e.g. ProM to visualize the event log.